IT and Study Skills

 Accreditation for Prior Learning (APEL) is not available for this course.

-In addition to our academic entry requirements, we also look for certain characteristics in each applicant.
-Having these characteristics will not only help you to fulfil your academic potential, but they are also essential if you want a successful built environment career.
+In addition to our academic entry requirements, we also look for certain characteristics in our applicants.
+These include focus, determination, communication and a willingness to find solutions.
+Possessing these characteristics will not only help you to fulfil your potential at university, but are also an essential requisite for a successful career in the built environment.

 GCSE

-English Language and Mathematics at grade D/level 3 or above (or equivalent).
+English Language and Mathematics at grade C/4 or above (or equivalent).
 You must fulfil our GCSE entry requirements as well as one of the requirements listed below.

 UCAS tariff points